PRELIMINARY DRAFT โ€” This workshop is in early planning. Content may change substantially.

 The question

-Animal welfare funders face a strategic question: should they invest in reducing the cost and improving the quality of plant-based alternatives (PBAs), or focus on other interventions like corporate welfare campaigns?
-The answer depends heavily on a factual question that's surprisingly hard to answer: how much do plant-based products actually substitute for animal products?
+Animal welfare funders face a strategic question: should they invest in reducing the cost and improving the quality of plant-based alternatives (PBAs), or focus on other interventions like corporate animal welfare campaigns?
+The answer depends heavily on a factual question that's surprisingly hard to answer: how much do plant-based products actually replace animal products?
 This is the focus of The Unjournal's Plant-Based Substitution Pivotal Question.

-If a 10% price reduction in Impossible Burgers leads many people to eat fewer chickens, that's a strong case for funding PBA development.
+If a 10% price reduction in Impossible Burgers leads many people to eat fewer chickens, that suggests a case for funding PBA development.
 If people who buy plant-based burgers are mostly substituting away from beef (not chicken), or if PBA buyers were already eating less meat, the case weakens considerably.
 The path from PBA improvements to animal welfare impact runs through these substitution effects.

 Why this is hard to measure